 The Men's R1 Hoody by Patagonia.
 The R1 Hoody is the optimal midlayer or baselayer for athletic alpine endeavors in demanding conditions.
 Made of Regulator grid fleece for outstanding performance in the vertical environment.

-DECENT FEATURES of the Patagonia Men's R1 Hoody
+FEATURES of the Patagonia Men's R1 Hoody

-A re-engineered pattern offers a refined technical fit with offset seams for comfort under outerwear and packs
+Refined technical fit with offset seams for comfort under outerwear and packs

-Snug-fitting balaclava-style hood fits comfortably under a helmet strap; center-front Slim-Zip with soft, kissing-welt zipper garage and chin flap for next-to-skin comfort
+Snug-fitting balaclava-style hood fits comfortably under a helmet strap; center-front Slim Zip with soft, kissing-welt zipper garage and chin flap for next-to-skin comfort

 Variable Conditions Cuff has discreet, on-seam thumb loops for added coverage, and a spiral stitch construction allows sleeves to push up easily without constricting forearms

 One left chest pocket has Slim Zip install and clean-finished zipper garage

 Longer torso for comfort under a harness or a pack waistbelt

 This piece of gear is one of my favorite pieces.
 It's highly versatile - keeps me warm at below freezing temps, even with a decent wind, as long as I'm active.
 If you're not moving then you'll definitely need another layer in the same conditions.
 I love the extended length for keeping out snow as well.
 I love the R1 hoody, and you will too.